yegor256/blog/_drafts/_threecopies.md

 {% endhighlight %}

 The output of the script is available through the web interface and this is yet another benefit of this solution.
-It's easy to monitor what was wrong and restart the script.
+It's easy to monitor what went wrong and restart the script.
 All logs are available through the browser.
 No SSH, no terminals.